Sofwave Medical Announces FDA Clearance of SUPERB™ Technology For Cellulite

 - Blinded reviewers correctly identified 89% of the subjects' photographs in the 68 women study post treatment

 SAN CLEMENTE, Calif., Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Sofwave Medical Ltd (“the Company”) (TASE: SOFW), an emerging leader in energy-based non-invasive, aesthetic medical devices announced the U.S. Food and Drug Administration’s (FDA) clearance of Sofwave’s SUPERB™ technology to be used for the short-term improvement in the appearance of cellulite.
+19, 2022 (GLOBE NEWSWIRE) -- Sofwave Medical Ltd ("the Company") SOFW, an emerging leader in energy-based non-invasive, aesthetic medical devices announced the U.S. Food and Drug Administration's (FDA) clearance of Sofwave's SUPERB™ technology to be used for the short-term improvement in the appearance of cellulite.

 Dr. Shimon Eckhouse, Chairman & Co-Founder commented on the occasion, "We are pleased to receive FDA clearance to use the Company's proprietary SUPERB™ technology to improve the appearance of cellulite in the short term.
 Non-invasive treatment of cellulite is one of the most desired body treatments in medical aesthetics because of the high prevalence of cellulite in women of all ages and the lack of effective and safe solutions with no patient down-time.
 Sofwave has shown once again that its investment in the development of the SUPERB™ technology to treat highly prevalent aesthetic indications bears significant fruit and will support the continued rapid growth of the Company.
 Our disruptive SUPERB™ technology was designed to be efficient and easy to use, and the Company invests and plans to continue investing in bringing innovative solutions to the growing aesthetic technology market generating great ROI to our physician customers."